NETWAYS/foreman-training/usermanagement/03_permissions.md

 Subnet           | view_subnets                                                                      |     X     | none
 Domain           | view_domains                                                                      |     X     | none

-The additional permissions for Compute Resource allow to create also a virtual machine on it.
+The additional permissions for Compute Resource allow to also create a virtual machine on it.
 Subnet permissions are at least required for getting a IP address suggestion.

 ### Assign the new role "Selfservice" to the user "selfservice"

-Login with the account "selfservice" and password "netways" and you will have no privileges assigned to you.
+Log in with the account "selfservice" and password "netways" and you will have no privileges assigned to you.
 This will create the account and you can assign the role "Selfservice" to it in "Administer > Users" view.